Product Liability Lawyers Who Put You First

 Manufacturers, designers, and sellers of products have an obligation to sell a product that is reasonably fit, suitable or safe for its intended purpose.
 When they fail to do so, that company can – and should – be held accountable for its failure to create a product that is defect-free and safe to use.

 Products may be defective for a number of reasons, including a design defect, a manufacturer’s defect, and a failure to warn of a danger.
-Whatever the circumstances with your dangerous product, make sure you talk to a Monmouth County product liability attorney who knows the law and understands how the legal system works in your area.
-Make sure you talk to a lawyer at Shebell & Shebell, LLC in Freehold, New Jersey.
+Whatever the circumstances with your dangerous product, make sure you talk to a New Jersey product liability attorney who knows the law and understands how the legal system works in your area.
+Make sure you talk to a lawyer at Shebell & Shebell, LLC.

 Founded in 1927, our law firm has a long, storied history of helping people injured in accidents due to dangerous or defective products.
 We understand the seriousness and complexity of these cases.
 That’s why we’re eager to meet with you and learn more about what happened to you.
 That way, we can come up with a solution for addressing your particular illness or injury.